plone/cookieplone-templates/project_classic/{{ cookiecutter.__folder_name }}/devops/README.md

 - **Traefik:** Serves as the router and SSL termination, integrated with [Let's Encrypt](https://letsencrypt.org/) for free SSL certificates, ensuring that our website is secure and trusted. 🔒🌐

-- **Plone Frontend using Volto:** A modern, fast, React-based frontend that delivers an exceptional user experience.
-It's like having a sleek, high-performance car to navigate the web! 🏎️💨

-- **Plone Backend:** Responsible for the API, it's the engine under the hood, ensuring that data is processed, stored, and retrieved efficiently. 🏭🚀
+- **Plone with Classic UI:** The engine under the hood and the frontend using server-side rendered templates. 🏭🚀

 - **Postgres 14 Database:** A reliable, robust database to store the site data, ensuring that our content is safe, secure, and quickly accessible. 🗃️⚡